 In the past I’ve compared this concept to a t-shirt company: everyone who wears their products are proudly displaying the company’s logo on their chest.
 For generic link shortening tools, the beauty of their business is that their users promote their brand for them with every link created.

-This is a great way for the link shortening tool to grow their brand awareness and acquire more users.
-While this is a great promotion strategy for their business, it’s not so great for you.
+This is a great way for the link shortening tool to grow brand awareness and acquire more users.
+While this is a great promotion strategy for their business, it’s not so great for your business.

 Instead, it means you’re missing out on a big opportunity to showcase your brand with the links you share.

-Using your own domain on the links you share gives you extra brand visibility and when someone else shares your link you’ve got your own ambassadors spreading the good word.
+Using your own domain on the links you share gives creates extra brand visibility and when someone else shares your link you’ve got your own ambassadors spreading the good word.